felixalacampagne/script.chrome-extensions/lyricsnatch/readme.txt

 usage of extensions by making them completely un-usable.
 Never mind... it still works for what I want it for, although it's not so often I have new lyrics to grab, probalby it wont work next time I need it to!
 Yuck, in fact there is now no way to distinguish between when the extension will work and when it wont.
-Why the hell do they keep on forking things up - this is why I have never wanted to use Chromep with
+Why the hell do they keep on forking things up - this is why I have never wanted to use Chrome.

 So I gave up with Chrome and switched to Opera which is able to run the same extensions as Chrome.
 This worked fine for a while, long enough for me to finish doing the FLAC lyrics.
 But then...